letsencrypt/website/content/en/docs/ipv6.md

 ## IPv6 to IPv4 Retry Details

-The IPv6 to IPv4 retry does **not** occur if there is an non-network level error.
+The IPv6 to IPv4 retry only occurs on connection timeouts, not on other types of error.

-For example in the "Common Pitfalls" scenario above a retry may not occur if there is a webserver listening on the IPv6 address but it is not the webserver the ACME client configured to respond to the challenge.
-In this case there would be no network level error accessing the IPv6 address and the challenge will fail without a retry because the incorrect response was returned.
+For example in the "Common Pitfalls" scenario above a retry will not occur if there is a webserver listening on the IPv6 address, but that webserver is not ready to answer the ACME challenge.
+In this case there would be no connection timeout accessing the IPv6 address and the challenge will fail without a retry because the incorrect response was returned.

-Due to a limitation in our CA software we will also not perform an IPv6 to IPv4 retry during processing of HTTP redirects.
+To keep our CA software simple we only perform an IPv6 to IPv4 retry on the first request when validating "http-01" challenges.
+If you use redirects, the redirects will not get retry treatment.

 For example if a domain name has an `AAAA` record that always times out and an `A` record with a webserver that redirects from HTTP to HTTPS then the IPv6 to IPv4 fallback will not operate correctly.
 The first request to the domain will properly fallback to IPv4, receiving a redirect from HTTP to HTTPS.
 The subsequent request will again prefer the IPv6 address but will timeout without falling back to IPv4.
 You can resolve this situation either by fixing the IPv6 misconfiguration or removing the HTTP to HTTPS redirect for requests to the ACME HTTP-01 challenge path.

 ## Getting Help